rongrimes/spider/README.md

 The program *key_parms.py* watches the remote control and updates a shared json file used by _spider.py_.

 ### Schematic
 See ![schematic](fritzing/spider_schematic.pdf).
-(Remote control content to be added.)
+(Remote control content is not shown.)

 ## Operations
 Start spider with _crontab_: